Financial strategy and value-based management

 ↗ Forecast

-Furthermore, the Lufthansa Group incorporates the specific carbon emissions into its management system to lower the associated costs of reducing environmental impacts and to enable sustainable value creation.
+Furthermore, the Lufthansa Group incorporates the specific carbon emissions into its management system to lower the associated costs by reducing environmental impacts and to enable sustainable value creation.
 Progress made in reducing emissions also influences funding terms.
 Target achievement in this area also forms part of management remuneration.

 Information about the long-term goals for reducing carbon emissions can be found in the